-Students produce a 12,000 word dissertation on a subject of their choice.
+Students will produce a 12,000 word dissertation on a subject of their choice.
 This major piece of work, undertaken with the support and supervision of a dissertation tutor, will give you a valuable opportunity to demonstrate research and writing skills.
-It is written on a subject relevant to your particular course of study and may well relate to your future career plans.
+It is written on a subject relevant to your particular course of study and may relate to your future career plans.

 The influence of scholarship and experience

-Research has led to major television and radio programmes and several staff are, or have been, consultants to Government departments as well as to major national newspapers.
+Research has led to major television and radio programmes and several staff members are, or have been, consultants to Government departments as well as to major national newspapers.

 As well as offering students some of the best teaching in our subject areas, we are committed to helping you progress confidently through the levels of your degree programme.
 To achieve this, we devote as much care to your initiation into higher education, both by entry-level courses and study skills teaching, as to the completion of your learning at Level 3.

 By your final year, therefore, you will benefit from the specialist research-led courses and will be prepared for the research and writing involved in your dissertation.